pkmn/ai/DESIGN.md

   format INTEGER NOT NULL,
   p1 INTEGER NOT NULL,
   p2 INTEGER NOT NULL,
+  seed INTEGER NOT NULL,
+  result INTEGER NOT NULL, -- -1 0 1
+  rating BLOB NOT NULL, -- TODO ???

   FOREIGN KEY(p1) REFERENCES versions(id),
   FOREIGN KEY(p2) REFERENCES versions(id),
   FOREIGN KEY(format) REFERENCES formats(id),
 );

+-- TODO does # of games vs. each even matter, as opposed to determining what -- will reduce deviation in rating?
+CREATE TABLE IF NOT EXISTS matchmaking (
+  -- NB: guaranteee p1 < p2
+  p1 INTEGER NOT NULL,
+  p2 INTEGER NOT NULL,

+  battles INTEGER NOT NULL,

+  PRIMARY KEY (p1, p2),
+  FOREIGN KEY(p1) REFERENCES versions(id),
+  FOREIGN KEY(p2) REFERENCES versions(id)
+);

+-- historical ratings
+CREATE TABLE IF NOT EXISTS ratings ( date DATETIME NOT NULL, version INTEGER NOT NULL, rating BLOB NOT NULL, -- TODO

+  PRIMARY KEY (date, version),
+  FOREIGN KEY(version) REFERENCES versions(id),
+);
 ```

+CSPRNG random number stored in battles table = links games in a match, also determines team
+selection (used to index into teams DB file stored on the controller box).
+Number given to agents
+who can use it to consistently seed their PRNG if desired (how to get reproducible results - need to
+make sure they can't infer battle seed from CSPRNG number)

+P1 P2 in a match always initially determined by sort order of version id = if P1 < P2 then you know
+it's game one as opposed to game 2

+Game 2 uses exact same seed as game 1, so in theory if the players play identical it will be a draw
+for the match

+can run sim in controller for controlled (but not open) games = reduced load on server, but then
+need to send logs etc so simpler to just do on server